lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 }
 ```

 I like the enum notation, because it's more compact than a struct.
 They preserve the comparable property that I previously wanted from the structs.
-I really like the that the enum *namespaces* the cases.
+I like the that the enum *namespaces* the cases.
 When you implement this kind of solution to back a UITableView, you end up with a lot of structs that have really long names.
-You end up using long names in order to keep them unique and make it obvious which scene they belong to.
+You need the long names in order to keep them unique and make it obvious which scene they belong to.

 You may be wondering where the `cellId` and `height` information have gone.
 Since both are constants related to a given row type, they have been implemented as a read only variables of the `TransactionListRow`.